AnimaVR/NeuroSync_Trainer_Lite/README.md

 # NeuroSync Trainer Lite

+### **04/03/2025 Caching Dataloader for low system memory systems**

+If you dont have very much system memory, training large dataset was impossible - a cache dataloader sample has been added (commented out on dataset.py) so you can have an dataset as large as your hard drive and it still work.

+This is WIP and not fully tested yet, please beware!

 ### **21/02/2025 Scaling UP! | New 228m parameter model + config added**

 A milestone has been hit and previous research has got us to a point where scaling the model up is now possible with much faster training and better quality overall.